-- Moves, distributes and processes incoming and outgoing materials manually and using automated material handling equipment through the library’s software classification system, in a high volume environment.
+- Moves, distributes and processes incoming and outgoing materials manually and using automated material handling equipment in a high volume environment.

 - Operates and monitors all functions of the automated handling equipment or other related material handling tools, including PCs, printers, barcode scanners, and material bins.

-- Addresses patron questions as appropriate within training guidelines, and maintains patron privacy.
-Must consistently practice the “patron comes first” philosophy.
+- Addresses customers’ questions as appropriate within training guidelines, and maintains customer privacy.
+Consistently practices the “customer first” philosophy.

-- Collaborates with and supports our volunteers, enabling the organization to achieve our goals and fulfill our mission/vision.
+- Collaborates with and supports our volunteers, enabling the organization to achieve our goals and fulfill DCL’s mission/vision.

 - Demonstrates a professional, positive, cooperative, team-oriented working relationship with staff, co-workers, and volunteers.

-- Stays abreast of branch and district updates by reading e-mails, meeting minutes or designated message board and by attending department and branch meetings as assigned.
+- Stays abreast of branch and DCL updates by reading e-mails, meeting minutes, message boards, and attending department and branch meetings as assigned.

 - Stays current on DCL policies, processes, procedures and technologies required to perform work duties.